 Megan has over a decade of litigation experience, having handled hundreds of cases and appeals as an intellectual property litigator at Covington and Burling and as an Assistant U.S. Attorney in Denver and Madison.
 Most recently, Megan served as Hearing Examiner for the Wisconsin Department of Children and Families, conducting evidentiary hearings and issuing decisions in state administrative appeals.
 In addition, Megan founded the popular legal blog Decision of the Day, which she sold to eNotes.com in 2007.

-In addition to her work in the legal field, she volunteers with several community organizations, including the Americorps Schools of Hope Program, the Madison GROW Coalition, and the Lussier Community Education Center, and St. Thomas Aquinas Church.
+In addition to her work in the legal field, she is involved with several community organizations, including the Americorps Schools of Hope Program, the Madison GROW Coalition school garden program, the Lussier Community Education Center, and St. Thomas Aquinas Church.